-Generally, children have shorter clinical courses and more complete recoveries in comparison to adults.
-A child’s function typically deteriorates for 2-4 weeks followed by a slow return of function over the coming weeks to months.
+Generally, children have shorter clinical courses and more complete recoveries compared to adults.
+A child’s function typically deteriorates for 2-4 weeks, followed by a slow return of function over the coming weeks to months.

 On examination, you find a quiet child who is otherwise acting appropriately.
 She is afebrile and the rest of her vitals are within normal limits.
 No bruises or rashes are observed on her skin and there is no evidence of trauma.
 Cardiovascular, respiratory, abdominal and ENT exams are unremarkable.
 Her extremities are warm and well perfused with normal pulses.
 There is no bony tenderness or deformities on palpation of her limbs.
 On neurological examination, she is moving all 4 limbs spontaneously.
 However, she will not bear weight or stand.
 Both her lower limbs are weak on exam.
 Her grip strength is reduced and when given a toy, it falls.
 Both upper and lower extremity reflexes are absent.

 GBS most commonly presents in the classical way above: a mixed motor and sensory polyneuropathy with lower limb pain and ascending weakness.
 This is the classic Acute Inflammatory Demyelinating Polyradiculopathy (AIDP), which accounts for 85 to 90% of cases in the developed world.
-But, there are a few other subtypes of GBS you should be aware of.
+But you should be aware of a few other subtypes of GBS.

-Acute Motor Axonal Neuropathy (AMAN), is a purely motor from of GBS, occurring mainly in Asia, Central and South America and associated with a preceding Campylobacter infection.
+Acute Motor Axonal Neuropathy (AMAN) is a purely motor form of GBS, occurring mainly in Asia and Central and South America and associated with a preceding Campylobacter infection.
 Its clinical features are similar to AIDP, but respiratory failure is more common.

-Miller-Fisher syndrome is characterized by an external ophthalmoplegia, ataxia and muscle weakness with areflexia.
-It affects adults more commonly than children but should definitely be on your radar in a child presenting with cranial nerve and lower limb neurology.
+Miller-Fisher syndrome is characterised by external ophthalmoplegia, ataxia and muscle weakness with areflexia.
+It affects adults more commonly than children but should be on your radar in a child presenting with cranial nerve and lower limb neurology.

 The initial diagnosis of GBS is based on the history and clinical exam – be suspicious of a child with lower limb weakness, weak reflexes and a preceding illness.
 Use investigations to confirm your suspicion.